Access info on COVID tests, vaccines, visitor policy, hospitalization data, and FAQs.

-There is a strong association between being overweight and the risk for coronary artery disease (CAD).
-Being overweight increases your chances of having risk factors for CAD.
+There is a strong link between being overweight and the risk for coronary artery disease.
+Being overweight increases your chances of having risk factors for the disease.
 These include high blood pressure, diabetes, and high cholesterol.

-Losing weight and staying at a healthy weight can help lower your risk for CAD.
-Weight loss frequently improves other risk factors related to CAD, such as blood pressure and cholesterol levels, and may also help control diabetes.
+Losing weight and staying at a healthy weight can help lower your risk for coronary artery disease.
+Weight loss often improves other risk factors, such as blood pressure and cholesterol levels.
+Losing weight may also help control diabetes.

-If you have CAD, your doctor will likely suggest staying at a healthy weight or losing weight if you need to.
-Your doctor can help you find a weight loss program that can work for you.
+If you have coronary artery disease, your doctor will likely suggest staying at a healthy weight or losing weight if you need to.
+Your doctor can help you find a weight-loss program that can work for you.

 Author: Healthwise Staff